openwrt/packages/net/travelmate/files/README.md

     * trm\_triggerdelay => additional trigger delay in seconds before travelmate processing begins (int/default: '2')

 ## Captive Portal auto-logins
 For automated captive portal logins you could reference external shell scripts.
 All login scripts should be executable and located in '/etc/travelmate' with the extension '.login'.
-The provided 'wifionice.login' script example requires curl and automates the login to german ICE hotspots, it also explains the principle approach to extract runtime data like security tokens for a succesful login.
+The provided 'wifionice.login' script example requires curl and automates the login to german ICE hotspots, it also explains the principle approach to extract runtime data like security tokens for a successful login.
 Hopefully more scripts for different captive portals will be provided by the community ...

-A typical/succesful captive portal login looks like this:
+A typical/successful captive portal login looks like this:
 <pre><code>
 [...]
 Mon Aug  5 10:15:48 2019 user.info travelmate-1.4.10[1481]: travelmate instance started ::: action: start, pid: 1481